-We first prove Theorem 5.1.2 and then show how to derive from this the analytic form Theorem 5.1.1.
+We will first show how to derive Theorem 5.1.1 from Theorem 5.1.2 and then give a proof of Theorem 5.1.2.

-Before starting the proof, let us fix one more definition.
-A cone C in a vector space X over \mathbb{R} is a subset of X which is closed under addition and multiplication by positive scalars.
+Before starting the proofs, let us fix one more definition.
+A convex cone C in a vector space X over \mathbb{R} is a subset of X which is closed under addition and multiplication by positive scalars.